Request for Information

 - Project value

 - Technical risk

 This year, the RFI is looking for technologies in the following five categories only:

-Fans and blowers - Technologies that improve fan energy performance for new and/or retrofit applications.
+Fans and blowers - Technologies that improve fan energy performance.

 Water conservation and reuse - Technologies and processes that reduce water usage or reuse water resources.

 Technologies will be considered, by one or both programs, for third-party measurement and verification in occupied, operational buildings.